 Office Manager/Personal Trainer

 Melissa graduated with her diploma in Kinesiology through Red Deer College 2008.
 She became a certified Personal Trainer through the Canadian Society of Exercise Physiologists in 2009 and became a STOTT PILATES® certified instructor through Calgary Pilates Centre in January 2011.
 In September 2013 she became certified in Kettlebells through Agatsu and later pursued her total body joint mobility certification through them as well.
 With such a variety of skills, Melissa is able to provide us with a diverse range of services here at Performance!
-She is currently off on maternity leave but usually works as an office manager/Physiotherapist assistant, as well as a fitness/Pilates instructor, teaching different classes and working one-on-one, Pilates style (matwork or reformer).
+You can see her in the clinic as an office manager/Physiotherapist assistant, as well as in the gym as a fitness/Pilates instructor, teaching different classes and working one-on-one, Pilates style (matwork or reformer).
 Melissa is very passionate about STOTT PILATES® and helping people reach their goals.

 She is originally from Manitoba, but met her husband Ryan in Red Deer who brought them back to Stettler.
 While growing up, dance was a big part of Melissa's life.
 She Ukrainian danced for 14 years and took Ballet on and off for many years.
-Any free time Melissa gets she enjoys golfing and hiking in the summer, and skiing and snowshoeing in the winter.
-Recreationally she enjoys being active and loves the outdoors-camping, overnight hiking & biking are all among her favourites.
+When she isn't in the facility, Melissa love chasing after their one year old son and anything outdoors!
+Recreationally she enjoys being active and loves the outdoors-skiing, camping, overnight hiking & biking are all among her favourites.

 Randi joined us at Performance in 2013, as a native Stettler resident having graduated from Wm.
 E Hay in 2010.
 Randi has already held a few positions on our team, starting out as a physiotherapy assistant.
 In May of 2017, she agreed to step into the role of office manager, and has been doing a terrific job.
 Further education is on her heart, however, and in January 2018 she starts training at the Alberta Institute of Massage to become a Registered Massage Therapist!
 She will keep her hand in the office one day per week, and hopefully return full time (when her schooling is done) in yet another role.